indilib/indi-3rdparty/indi-rolloffino/doc/rolloffino.md

 # Communication Protocol
-Outline of the communication between the roof driver and the Arduino The communication uses a simple text protocol, lines of text are sent and received A Command is from the rolloffino driver to the Arduino sketch.
+Outline of the communication between the roof driver and the Arduino The communication uses a simple text protocol, lines of text are sent and received.
+A Command is from the rolloffino driver to the Arduino sketch.
 A Response is from the Arduino sketch to the rolloffino driver.
-These commands and responses the driver will log to a file when debug logging is enabled.
+The driver will log these commands and responses to a file when debug logging is enabled.

 ```
 Command Format:  (command:target|state:value)